antoinegg1/NLPDL-Final/README.md

 # NLPFINAL Project

-This repository contains the codebase for fine-tuning, pretraining, evaluating, and generating results for natural language processing (NLP) tasks.
+This repository is the final project repository of PKU NLPDL Course (24FALL), which contains the codebase for fine-tuning, pretraining, evaluating, and generating results for natural language processing (NLP) tasks.
 The structure is modular to support flexible experimentation and development.
+In addition, the trained models and datasets are uploaded in [Huggingface Repository](https://huggingface.co/datasets/Antoinegg1/NLPFINALHF).

 ## Repository Structure